Kotlin/kotlinx.coroutines/README.md

 ## Modules

-Basic modules:
+Core module:

 * [kotlinx-coroutines-core](kotlinx-coroutines-core) -- core primitives to work with coroutines.
-* [kotlinx-coroutines-jdk8](kotlinx-coroutines-jdk8) -- additional libraries for JDK8 (or Android API level 24).
-* [kotlinx-coroutines-nio](kotlinx-coroutines-nio) -- extensions for asynchronous IO on JDK7+.

 Modules that provide builders and iteration support for various reactive streams libraries: